You want smart political talk without the meltdowns?

 Now, first of all, the arrogance of a person whose entire career has been sitting at the Washington Post writing opinion columns, deciding she will render judgment.

-Is she talking about a world class, literally world class pediatric neurosurgeon who had a movie made about his life called Gifted Hands.
+Is she talking about a world-class, literally world-class pediatric neurosurgeon who had a movie made about his life called Gifted Hands?

 Is this what she thinks is an ignoramus?

-I mean, I had this woman writing the other day that I'm a racist because I retweeted a picture of somebody rubbing their face in Cheetos, and apparently there was some word that I'd never even heard of before in the thing that that's an alt-right term.
+You know, it's funny because over at Red State, which was once a pretty good website run by our friend Eric Erickson that has been sold, I mean, I had this woman writing the other day that I'm a racist because I retweeted a picture of somebody rubbing their face in Cheetos, and apparently there was some word that I'd never even heard of before in the thing.

 Have you?